About the National Skills Competition

 Canon represented in four competition categories

-Of the 42 categories in the National Skill Competition, Canon is represented in four categories related to manufacturing skills and expertise: milling, precision machinery assembly, mechatronics and electronic device assembly.
+Of the 41 categories in the National Skill Competition, Canon is represented in four categories related to manufacturing skills and expertise required in the Group: milling, precision machinery assembly, mechatronics and electronic device assembly.

 Physical, mental and technical development

-The preparatory course for the National Skills Competition provides intensive training in each of the four categories selected by Canon.
+Those who have been selected participate in training divided according to competition categories.
 Trainees are coached by skilled workers with years of experience and participants from previous years, who provide advice and guidance on areas of particular concern and may also act as personal mentors during the daily sessions.
 The challenging training regimen to develop the required level of technical prowess starts from basic principles before branching off into respective fields of specialization tailored to the individual’s level of competence.
 Trainees are also given opportunities to develop mental strength by working on tasks from previous competitions, training in the presence of observers and undertaking joint training sessions with other companies.

 Through a combination of physical training for stamina, mental training for strength of mind and a comprehensive skills development program, trainees prepare themselves for the ultimate challenge of demonstrating their prowess at the National Skills Competition.